framely/community/docs/reference/annotations/init.md

 :::
 ::::

-There are other use cases where initialization can be useful.
-For example, when booking a vacation, after a user has booked a flight ticket, the bot can associate that flight arrival date and city for the start date and location for the subsequent hotel booking.
+There are other use cases where initialization can be helpful.
+For instance, when booking a vacation, the bot can associate a flight's arrival date and city as the start date and location for a subsequent hotel booking after a user has booked a flight ticket.

 :::: conversation
 ::: bot Bot